 Is it worth buying a smartphone with 1 TB?

-Before choosing a model with such storage capacity, it is worth assessing your own needs: if you regularly face a lack of space, a terabyte will solve this problem.
+Before choosing a model with such storage capacity, it is worth assessing your own needs: if you regularly encounter a lack of space, a terabyte will solve this problem.